MakanAKaregar/ESA_CAMEO_WGAST/Altimetry_validation/README.md

 The workflow is demonstrated using a representative RPR station or corresponding in-situ hydrometric data, serving as a reference implementation of the full processing chain.

 It includes:
-1-Read Sentinel-3&6 altimetry data
+-Read Sentinel-3&6 altimetry data
-2-Select measurements around target stations
+-Select measurements around target stations
-3-Spatial filtering over river and coastal systems
-4- Extraction of SSH time series from satellite altimetry 5- Geophysical corrections and slope adjustments(for river applications)
+-Spatial filtering over river and coastal systems -Extraction of SSH time series from satellite altimetry -Geophysical corrections and slope adjustments(for river applications)
-6- Robust statistical aggregation (median + MAD)
+-Robust statistical aggregation (median + MAD)
-7- Cross-validation with ground-based observations
+-Cross-validation with ground-based observations

 ## Objectives